-The learning methods are a cutting-edge blend to keep you inspired and motivated via a flexible state-of-the-art virtual campus, residentials, face-to-face development and online tutor support.
+The learning methods are a cutting-edge blend to keep you inspired and motivated via a flexible state-of-the-art virtual campus, residentials and online tutor support.
 And to keep it all fresh and current, you’ve got the latest thinking from world-class experts.
 You’ll emerge from the programme with the professional skills to thrive in a more senior leadership role, ready to play your part in building a more compassionate NHS.

 There are three core learning methods on this programme:

 - 50% work-based application (where set activities on the online Virtual Campus are put into practice at work)

 - It will focus your attention on what is practical and works, and helps to lighten the study workload, as some of the learning is within your day-to-day job.